globewalldesk/revuu/README.md

 "date prettifier."

 ### 2.2
-Ongoing:
+Added starter code and Python:

-Added Python support.
-Fixed tag bug.
+Code that a task writer wants the user to use in solving a problem is dubbed "starter code"; this code was included in the task instructions, but has now been separated out, so the user doesn't have to copy and paste it from the question.
+Also, added Python support.
+Fixed various bugs, especially a tag bug.